 Yes, D-con kills squirrels within a week.
 Ground squirrels can also be controlled with D-con.
 It eliminates ground squirrels after just one feeding, allowing the population to fall more quickly.

 Rat poison is frequently used against squirrels as a form of bait, which causes many squirrel deaths.
-The more they eat the bait, the more likely they are to die.
+The more they eat the bait, the more likely they will die.
 To learn more about d-con poison, read the article below.

 What Is D-Con?